irene1014/benchmarking-study-cluster-analysis/README.md

 # Benchmarking in cluster analysis: a study on Spectral Clustering, DBSCAN, and K-means

-This repository includes the code and data which were used in our paper:
+This repository includes the code, data sets, and appendix which were used in our paper:

 Nivedha Murugesan, Irene Cho, and Cristina Tortora (2020) Benchmarking in cluster analysis: a study on Spectral Clustering, DBSCAN, and K-means.
 In Studies in Classification, Data Analysis, and Knowledge Organization, accepted.